fragcolor-xyz/shards/docs/docs/how-to/start-developing.md

 ![Add the mingw64 bin directory to the environment variables.](assets/set-environment-variable-mingw64-new.png)

+Click the “OK” button twice to close the windows and save the changes.

 ## Rust ##

 Rust is a programming language that we will be using.
 Install it [here](https://www.rust-lang.org/tools/install).